Vaibhav2002/Taskify/README.md

 **Taskify** is an app to manage your daily tasks and boost your productivity

+# Video Introduction 📹

+This is a small introduction video about Taskify  https://youtu.be/MEuoxix5SGY.

 ## Setup
 Clone the repository on your machine.
 Open the project on your IDE and connect it to firebase and harperDB and everything will be setup